 Clapham Common/Wandsworth Common: Another good option in the Brixton area, the sprawling green of Clapham Common is brimming with runnable trails.
 We’ve mapped a 6 km route starting from the Clapham Common Train Station and winding along the north end of the park.
 At Wakehurst Road, cut west on this lovely residential street to Wandsworth Common.
 Head south to the edge of the park, then return to Clapham Common on the sidewalk of B237 (Nightingale Lane).
 For a longer run, can combine with Battersea Park (above).
 Clapham Common Route MAP.

 Ruskin and Brockwell Park: These two large parks on either end of the Herne Hill neighborhood can be connected for a nice neighborhood/park run.
 Start out from Herne Hill, take a loop around Brockwell Park (~2.7 km), then head north on Herne Hill Road.
 Follow Herne Hill for 1.3 km east to Ruskin Park, do another loop, then return on the same route for a 7.5 km tour.
+For a longer run, combine with Dulwich Park (below).
 Note: Hilly.
 Ruskin and Brockwell Park Route MAP.

 Crystal Palace Park: Located about 30 minutes south of London, Crystal Palace Park is a center of activity, from playgrounds and mazes to museums and concert halls.
 The flat gravel paths surrounding the park are ideal for running.
 A loop around the perimeter is about 4 km – good for a single circuit or a couple of laps.
 Crystal Palace Park Route MAP.